allenrobel/nd-api-to-gui/README.md

 - Set ND_USERNAME to the login username (by default, this is `admin`)
 - For ND_PASSWORD, I usually set this manually in my terminal session so it's not laying around on disk.
   But you can set it in this file if you're comfortable with that.
-- Finally, set ND_TO_API_GUI to point to this repository (in my case, that's `$HOME/repos/nd-api-to-gui`)
+- Finally, set ND_API_TO_GUI to point to this repository (in my case, that's `$HOME/repos/nd-api-to-gui`)
 - Save the file